 After Christmas is over, there’s still plenty of winter left.
 Are you looking for winter books or crafts for your preschool or kindergarten aged children?
-Check out this list that covers snowmen, polar bears, penguins and more.
+Check out this list of winter books, crafts, recipes, and activities that includes topics such as snowmen, polar bears, penguins and more.

 Winner of the Caldecott Medal, this book celebrates its 50th birthday this year.
 Follow the story of Peter and his first snowfall in this beautiful classic.

 Ready to learn?
 Head over to Homeschool Share and grab a Snowy Day lapbook printable.

 Looking for some science ideas?
 You can teach your children about freezing, melting, and more!

 Want to make your children dissolve into a pile of giggles?
 Check out this story of the forest animals’ wild ride.

 I’m a sucker for handprint crafts — like this adorable walrus at Creativity Takes Flight.

 Wonder what snowmen do at night?
 Don’t miss this story of snowmen’s secret lives!